rhdtownsend/gyre/doc/source/user-guide/troubleshooting/missing-modes.rst

 =============

-For adiabatic oscillation calculations using :program:`gyre`, the radial order :math:`\npg` of modes found should be monotonic-increasing\ [#dipole]_.
+For adiabatic oscillation calculations using :program:`gyre`, the radial order :math:`\numpg` of modes found should be monotonic-increasing\ [#dipole]_.
 Departures from this behavior can occur for a number of reasons.